 - Know what you’re drinking.
 Know what, and how much, alcohol is in any mixed beverage you consume.

 - Pace yourself.
 Have no more than one drink per hour.
 A standard drink amounts to about 12 ounces of beer, five ounces of wine, or 1.5 ounces of 80-proof liquor.
 Alternate alcoholic and non-alcoholic drinks.

 - Have a plan to get home safely.
 Look up public transit routes, have the Uber app on your phone, or ask a non-drinking friend to take you home.
 Have a backup plan in case the first plan doesn’t work out.

 You don’t ever “have to” drink.
 If you choose to do so, you can take these and other steps to keep yourself safe.

 If you’d rather not drink or know you have a problem with alcohol, you can stay sober but still enjoy the holidays.
 Try these tips to help get through the season sober:

-- Take care of yourself.
-Eat well, get enough sleep, attend therapy and support group meetings and otherwise keep yourself healthy and composed.
+Eat well, get enough sleep, attend therapy and support group meetings, and otherwise keep yourself healthy and composed.
 You’ll be happier and find you’re better able to say no when you need to.

 You can have a safe and sober holiday.
-You can enjoy your time with friends and family and create new, non-alcohol based traditions.
+Alcoholism and the holidays doesn’t have to be a thing.
+You can enjoy your time with friends and family and create new, non-alcohol-based traditions.

 If you’re ready to start experiencing holidays, and life, without alcohol, give us a call.
-We are here for you any time at 269-280-4673.
+We are here for you any time at 269.280.4673 or by reaching out online.
 We can help you find the care you or a loved one needs to start a sober life.
-We can offer support during the holidays and other stressful times.
+Moreover, we can offer support during the holidays and other stressful times.
 Have a safe and sober holiday season.
-Reach out today.